-Gel coloring is the best since it doesn't affect texture, but if you only have liquid food coloring available, add some extra confectioner's sugar or 1 teaspoon (5 ml) of CMC powder, Tylose powder or gum tragacanth per one recipe marshmallow fondant to firm things up.
+Gel coloring is the best because it doesn't affect texture, but if you only have liquid food coloring available, add some extra confectioner's sugar or 1 teaspoon of CMC powder, Tylose powder or gum tragacanth per one recipe of marshmallow fondant to firm things up.

 4. Mix It All Up

 Sift the confectioners sugar into a large bowl and make a well in the center.
 Pour the marshmallow mixture into the well.
 Blend with a wooden spoon, spatula or an electric mixer fitted with dough hooks.
 Mix until you have a sticky paste, and all of the confectioners sugar has been incorporated.

 Be careful using your electric mixer: this is thick stuff, and you could burn out the motor if you overwork it.